omogbemeh/openhouse/README.md

 - **Pagination**: For scalability, introduce pagination to handle a larger dataset.
 - **Error Handling**: Implement a robust error-handling mechanism for network errors and invalid data.
-- **Unit Testing**: Develop unit tests to ensure the reliability of components and services.
+- **Unit Testing**: Develop unit tests to ensure the reliability of components and servicesgit a.

 ## Evaluation Considerations